Skip Ribbon Commands

 Abstract

-Article 46(3) of Directive 2013/32/EU read in conjunction with Article 47 of the Charter of Fundamental Rights of the European Union, must be interpreted as meaning that, in circumstances, such as those at issue in the main proceedings, where a first-instance court or tribunal has found — after making a full and ex nunc examination of all the relevant elements of fact and law submitted by an applicant for international protection — that, under the criteria laid down by Directive 2011/95/EU, for a uniform status for refugees or for persons eligible for subsidiary protection and for the content of the protection granted, that applicant must be granted such protection on the ground that he or she relied on in support of his or her application, but after which the administrative or quasi-judicial body adopts a contrary decision without establishing that new elements have arisen that justify a new assessment of the international protection needs of the applicant, that court or tribunal must vary that decision which does not comply with its previous judgment and substitute its own decision for it as to the application for international protection, disapplying as necessary the national law that would prohibit it from proceeding in that way.
+Based on the above considerations, the CJEU concluded that Article 46(3) of the recast APD read with Article 47 of the Charter, must be interpreted to mean that in circumstances where a first-instance court or tribunal has found after making a full and ex nunc examination of all the relevant elements of fact and law submitted by an applicant for international protection that, under the criteria laid down by the recast Qualification Directive that applicant must be granted such protection on the ground that he or she relied on in support of his or her application, but after which the administrative or quasi-judicial body (determining authority) adopts a contrary decision without establishing that new elements have arisen that justify a new assessment of the international protection needs of the applicant, that court or tribunal must:

 Following this CJEU ruling, the Hungarian Administrative and Labour Court ruled the amended of the Immigration and Asylum Office decision and granted refugee status to Alekszij Torubarov.
 The Court decision was issued on the 26th September of 2019 and it is not published yet.